gottacatchenall/ms_sampling_effort/manuscript.md

 spatial scales previously unsampleable, and in-situ observations in the form of both cameras and environmental sensors have greatly improved the resolution of data.
-Yet sampling of ecological interactions detection often requires human sampling as coexistance is not necessarily indicative of interaction [@cite].
+Yet sampling of ecological interactions detection often requires human sampling as coexistance is not necessarily indicative of interaction [@Blanchet2020CooNot].

 This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.
 These sampling constraints go on to